ColeDrain/hng-be-task/README.md

-# Deploy a minimal example of a fastAPI API to AWS EC2 using Nginx
+# Task: Deploy a minimal example of a fastAPI API to AWS EC2 using Nginx

 ## How to run
 `pip install -r requirements.txt`